SlimeDog/MobColors/README.md

 ## MobColors

 ⚠️ **MobColors** is under active development.
-It is not ready for prime time.
+It is not quite ready for prime time.

 ⚠️ Feel free to peruse the code, and to give us feedback based on test server usage.